gwizdek/SystemReShock-UEVR-Plugin/README.md

 # SystemReShock UEVR Plugin

 > [!WARNING]
+> **2025-09-21 This mod is not working with version 1.3.0 of the game yet.
+I'm working on it.
+More info on Flat2VR Discord.**

+> [!WARNING]
 > The profile doesn't work with the Demo version of the game available on Steam

 > [!NOTE]